Where to Stay in Atlanta, GA First Time: Best Areas

 💰 Best budget hotel:AC Hotel Atlanta Downtown

-1. Downtown, where to stay in Atlanta for first-timers
+Map of Best areas to stay in Atlanta for tourists

-Downtown is the best area to stay in Atlanta for first-time travelers due to its central location.
-If you stay here, you will be located in the middle of everything, within walking distance to top tourist attractions, as well as many restaurants, bars, and shops.
+Downtown is the overall best area in Atlanta for first-time travelers due to its central location.
+This area offers easy access to top tourist attractions such as Georgia Aquarium and Georgia World Congress Center, as well as many restaurants, bars, and shops.

 Downtown is the central business district of the city.
 It is filled with tourist attractions, amenities, and many of the best hotels in Atlanta, all of which offer top-notch service.
 This makes it equally suitable for business travelers and leisure travelers alike.

-Nearby, you will find the World of Coca-Cola Museum which is a museum dedicated to the history of the Coca-Cola Company, the largest drinks company in the world, which was founded here in 1892.
+Nearby, you will find the World of Coca-Cola Museum, a museum dedicated to the history of the Coca-Cola Company, the largest drinks company in the world, founded in 1892.

 Within walking distance from Coca Cola Museum, you will find the children’s Museum of Atlanta and the National Center for Civil and Human Rights to learn more about the history of the civil rights movement in the United States.